Suicide drones strike fear in Ukraine’s capital, killing 4

 The Russian military said it used “long-range air- and sea-based high-precision weapons” to strike Ukrainian military and energy facilities.
 They hit “all assigned targets,” Defense Ministry spokesman Igor Konashenkov said.

-Ukrainian Foreign Minister Dmytro Kuleba called for European Union sanctions on Iran for providing drones to Russia and reiterated Ukraine’s need for air defenses and ammunition.
+Ukrainian Foreign Minister Dmytro Kuleba called for European Union sanctions on Iran for providing drones to Russia, and both he and Zelenskyy reiterated Ukraine’s need for air defenses and weaponry.

 EU foreign policy chief Josep Borrell said the 27-nation bloc is gathering evidence about Iran’s drone sales to Russia, and if true, “we will be ready to react with the tools at our disposal.”
 The EU also approved a military training program in Europe for thousands of Ukrainian troops and plans for about 500 million euros ($486 million) in extra funds to buy weapons for Ukraine.